InsightDataScience/anomaly_detection/README.md

 # FAQ

 Here are some common questions we've received.
-If you have additional questions, please email us at `cc@insightdataengineering.com` and we'll answer your questions as quickly as we can, and update this FAQ.
+If you have additional questions, please email us at `cc@insightdataengineering.com` and we'll answer your questions as quickly as we can (during PST business hours), and update this FAQ.

 ### Which Github link should I submit?
 You should submit the URL for the top-level root of your repository.
 For example, this repo would be submitted by copying the URL `https://github.com/InsightDataScience/fansite-analytics-challenge` into the appropriate field on the application.
 Do NOT try to submit your coding challenge using a pull request, which would make your source code publicly available.